Ventura DUI Lawyer

 Driving under the influence may be a common offense, but that does not mean it should be taken lightly.
-If you've been arrested for DUI, you can face a number of harsh penalties that threaten your personal, professional, and financial health.
+If you've been arrested for drunk driving, you can face a number of harsh penalties that threaten your personal, professional, and financial health.
 Depending on the circumstances, penalties can also be significantly enhanced.
-If you stand accused, Lessem, Newstat & Tooson, LLP could make the difference in your case.
+If you stand accused, our Ventura DUI attorneys at Lessem, Newstat & Tooson, LLP could make the difference in your case.

 Why Lessem, Newstat & Tooson, LLP is qualified to handle your DUI case:

 - Hundreds of Case Dismissals

 - 50+ Years of Combined Defense Experience

 - Named to List of Southern California Super Lawyers®

 - Representation in Criminal Court and DMV Hearings

 DUI charges and penalties can vary a great deal.
 Whether it's a first time offense, a multiple offense, or a serious felony, the penalties at stake are very real and can very much threaten your future.
 Our team of DUI attorneys in Ventura handle all DUI charges and matters, including:

 Ventura County DUI Penalties